In Progress

 Silence: Lectures and Writings.
 London, 1961, pp. 7-8.

 Field recorded mechanical sounds.
 Around us.
-A sound narrative with rhythm, even melody.
+Sound narratives with rhythm, even melody.
 Portraying life and projects in the process of always becoming.
 "In Progress."
-From our Workshop series.
+From our RiR Workshop, a laboratory for experimental sound-based storytelling.

 Access the episode script